DanC2001/MTRX2700_MajorProject/README.md

 # User instructions
-* Set input values by changing lines xxx in main.c
+* Set input values for different modules by changing the lines in the relevant files, as stated below
 * Run the program to ensure input values are within range for each module
 * When stopping and restarting the program, press the reset button on the HCS12 board to ensure full functionality
 * main.c consists only of functions to initialise and set up each module and to begin scanning